Biden: IBM investment to help in tech competition with China

 “The United States has to lead the world of producing these advanced chips — this law is going to make sure that it will,” Biden said.

+The speech was part of a whirlwind trip that focused heavily on campaigning and included two fundraising events.
+During one, he warned that Russian President Vladimir Putin's threat about using nuclear weapons as his Ukrainian invasion has floundered is the most severe “threat of Armageddon” since Cuban Missile Crisis in 1962.

 Democratic candidates have largely avoided election-year appearances with Biden, whose approval ratings remain underwater.
 Bucking that trend in New York were Reps.
-Sean Patrick Maloney and Pat Ryan.
+Sean Patrick Maloney and Pat Ryan, who attended the president's remarks at IBM.

 The lawmakers, along with Democratic Gov. Kathy Hochul, greeted Biden upon his arrival at Stewart Air National Guard Base.